-- Contact the EthicsLine, particularly to report concerns regarding possible violations of the Code or applicable laws, rules, or regulations; or to report concerns relating to accounting, internal accounting controls, or auditing matters.
-The EthicsLine should not be used to report human resources-related matters or criminal activity that is unrelated to Wells Fargo. - Discuss the matter with any manager in your organization's reporting line to whom you feel comfortable talking. - Contact HR Advisor, (for U.S.-based team members) or the appropriate Human Resources professional (for non U.S.-based team members). - Contact the Office of Global Ethics and Integrity. - You may also report a concern regarding accounting, internal accounting controls, or auditing matters directly to the Audit & Examination Committee of the Board.
+- Contact the EthicsLine, particularly to report concerns regarding possible internal fraud-related unusual activity; violations of the Code or applicable laws, rules, or regulations; or to report concerns relating to accounting, internal accounting controls, or auditing matters.
+Note: EthicsLine reports about human resources-related matters are forwarded to Employee Relations for research and follow-up. - Discuss the matter with any manager in your organization's reporting line to whom you feel comfortable talking. - Contact ER Solutions, (for U.S.-based team members) or the appropriate Human Resources professional (for non U.S.-based team members). - Contact the Ethics Oversight group. - You may also report a concern regarding accounting, internal accounting controls, or auditing matters directly to the Audit & Examination Committee of the Board.
 Information about communicating with our directors or other committees of the Board and the process for reviewing communications sent to the Board or its members is available on the Corporate Governance page of wellsfargo.com.

-We are committed to investigating potential violations and dealing with each report fairly and reasonably.
+Wells Fargo is committed to investigating potential violations and dealing with each report fairly and reasonably.